Norman conquest of southern Italy: Conquest of Sicily, 1061–1091

 Robert returned in 1064, bypassing Castrogiovanni on his way to Palermo; this campaign was eventually called off.
 In 1068 Roger struck another defeat against the Muslims at the Battle of Misilmeri.
 In August 1071, the Normans began a second and successful siege of Palermo.
 The city of Palermo was entered by the Normans on 7 January 1072 and three days later the defenders of the inner-city surrendered.
-Meanwhile, in 1066, William the Conqueror had become the first Norman King of England.
 Robert invested Roger as Count of Sicily under the suzerainty of the Duke of Apulia.
 In a partition of the island with his brother Robert retained Palermo, half of Messina, and the largely Christian Val Demone (leaving the rest, including what was not yet conquered, to Roger).

 In 1077 Roger besieged Trapani, one of the two remaining Saracen strongholds in the west of the island.
 His son, Jordan, led a sortie which surprised guards of the garrison's livestock.
 With its food supply cut off, the city soon surrendered.
 In 1079 Taormina was besieged, and in 1081 Jordan, Robert de Sourval and Elias Cartomi conquered Catania (a holding of the emir of Syracuse) in another surprise attack.

 Roger left Sicily in the summer of 1083 to assist his brother on the mainland; Jordan (whom he had left in charge) revolted, forcing him to return to Sicily and subjugate his son.
 In 1085, he was finally able to undertake a systematic campaign.
 On 22 May Roger approached Syracuse by sea, while Jordan led a small cavalry detachment 15 mi north of the city.
 On 25 May, the navies of the count and the emir engaged in the harbour – where the latter was killed – while Jordan's forces besieged the city.
 The siege lasted throughout the summer, but when the city capitulated in March 1086 only Noto was still under Saracen dominion.
 In February 1091 Noto yielded as well, and the conquest of Sicily was complete.

 In 1091, Roger invaded Malta and subdued the walled city of Mdina.
 He imposed taxes on the islands, but allowed the Arab governors to continue their rule.
 In 1127 Roger II abolished the Muslim government, replacing it with Norman officials.
 Under Norman rule, the Arabic spoken by the Greek Christian islanders for centuries of Muslim domination became Maltese.